Ageism: China

 In China the minimum age to be elected as president or vice-president is 45.
 Only citizens who have reached the age of 18 have the right to vote and stand for election.

+Chinese law is now interpreted to treat age caps as unlawful employment discrimination.
+Guiding Case No. 185 (2022) applies the PRC equal opportunity law’s non-exhaustive anti-discrimination rules to include age discrimination in recruitment.
+Under the Court’s interpretation, only qualifications such as specialization, educational background, work experience, and job skills are legitimate hiring considerations, and prohibits giving consideration to immutable traits unrelated to the job, such as age, because they are unlawful discrimination due to lack of inherent connection with the job role.
+The Supreme Court precedent allows individuals to challenge maximum age limits set by employers.

 Hong Kong

 In Hong Kong a person must be at least 21 to be candidate in a district council or Legislative Council election.
 A person must be at least 40 to be a candidate in the Chief Executive election, and also at least 40 to be a candidate in the election for the President of the Legislative Council from among the members of the Legislative Council.

 Cyprus

 In Cyprus the minimum age to be elected president is 35 years.
 The minimum age to run for the House of Representatives was 25 years until the Constitution was amended in 2019 to lower the limit to 21.

 India

 In India a person must be at least: